djanta/docker-nuxeo-server/README.md

 ### External package deployment

-This image has a builtin feature that aim to provide a through for the end user to install any extra `bundle`, `hotfix` or `markertplace` dependency.
+This image has a builtin feature that aim to provide a way through for the end user to install any extra `markertplace-addon`, `hotfixes` or `custom package` dependency.

+As we spoke about above, once you mount the `/var/lib/nuxeo/config.d`, any `jar file` or `marketplace package (.zip)` found in either sub directory `package.d/hotfixes` or `package.d/addons` will automatically installed.

 ## Runtime SDK Variable